michael-h-brown/.NET-Compiler/README.md

 Using a string in a loop makes no sense (and does not work) and should be removed in the future (or changed to automatically use the length).

-The <backwards> is optional and allows for a loop to be run backwards
+The "backwards" is optional and allows for a loop to be run backwards

 Examples: